- The main advantages of higher education in Europe

 English language has long been an international standard, but in conditions of high competition in the world community, it alone is not enough.
 Today 48% of employers prefer those specialists who know more than 1 foreign language.

 Graduates of prestigious European universities and schools know an average of 2-3 foreign languages at a high, free level of ownership.
-Almost every educational institution offers training courses in both English and its own national language.
+Almost every educational institution offers educational courses in both English and its own national language.

 - Active development of practical skills